jdan/thatjdanisso.cool/articles/2019-04-13-programming-languages.md

 - How might we add Numbers to our language?
 How about operations to Add and Multiply them?
 What about _rational_ numbers (fractions with a numerator and a denominator)?
 - As we saw earlier, we can kickstart our `env` by populating it with global values.
 Could we add functions to this environment?
 How might we call them from our language?
 - Can we take our abstract syntax tree and use it to generate JavaScript code?
 How about Ruby code?
+- Writing our programs in as JavaScript objects doesn't seem to scale well.
+How might we go about creating a **syntax** for our language and converting that to an AST?

 I'll also go ahead and plug some of my favorite resources on Programming Languages.